 Although a lot of high street banks offer Fixed Rate ISAs and opening an account with them may seem the easiest option, they don’t always offer the best Fixed Rate ISA rates.
 To find the best Fixed Rate ISAs, compare accounts from different providers, including smaller providers you might not have heard of before.
 As well as the rate, look at if the provider ticks other boxes, like having excellent customer service, or an easy-to-use savings app with intuitive savings features to help you save more.

-Join the 350,000 others already saving
+Join the thousands of others already saving

 Download the award-winning Tembo app to start saving towards your first home, retirement, or another life milestone with our range of competitive ISA rates and intuitive savings features.